 How to reach

 By Air: Bandaranaike International Airport is the nearest Airport, about 35km (an hour’s drive) away from the city.
-IndiGo now provides direct connectivity between Chennai and Bengaluru and offers seamless convenient connections to many other cities in India.
+IndiGo now provides flights to Colombo with direct connectivity between Chennai and Bengaluru and offers seamless convenient connections to many other cities in India.
 Taxis are quite cheap in Sri Lanka and can be the easiest and quickest way to reach Colombo from the airport.

 By Train: Being a tourist hub and the most important city of the country, Colombo has a well-connected railway network connecting it to other important cities in the country like Matara, Badulla, Kankesanturai, and Talaimannar.